Prajwal18-MD/MedianAcc/README.md

 2. Upload the Arduino sketch to your Arduino board using the Arduino IDE or your preferred method.
 3. Power on the Arduino board.

-## License

-[MIT License](LICENSE) (Add a license file to your repository)

-## Acknowledgments

-Mention any acknowledgments or references to other projects or libraries that you used in your project.

-## Troubleshooting

-Provide troubleshooting tips or common issues that users might encounter and how to resolve them.

-## Contributing

 If you wish to contribute to the project, follow the guidelines mentioned in [CONTRIBUTING.md](CONTRIBUTING.md) (Add a contributing guidelines file if applicable).